saarikabhasi/CS50-project1/README.md

 ---------------------------------------------

 #### 12. application.py :

-   i.
-Python application where the webpage routing, error handling, user session information, api requests, DB connection, and SQL queries to the databases are made.
+   * Python application where the webpage routing, error handling, user session information, api requests, DB connection, and SQL queries to the databases are made.

-      -imports flask, sqlalchemy,requests,json etc.
+   * imports flask, sqlalchemy,requests,json etc.

 #### 13. import.py :

-   i.
-Reads a csv file- 'books.csv' that consist of book information and store those information to the table 'books'.
+   * Reads a csv file- 'books.csv' that consist of book information and store those information to the table 'books'.

-#### 14. message.html:
+#### 14. templates/message.html:
-   i.
-Displays review messages from book page and application.py
+   * Displays review messages from book page.

 ### Stylesheets:
 -----------------

 #### 15. static/css/main.css:
-    i.
-Styling format for entire webpage.
+   * Styling format for entire webpage.

 #### 16. requirements.txt:
-     i.
-Information about the Python packages that are used by the website.
+   * Information about the Python packages that are used by the website.